-Jute, a natural fiber, is an auspicious gift of Mother Nature to mankind for the last thousands of years.
-Jute has been used by humans as a packaging material - Not only in India but also in many abroad countries like UK, USA etc. From the last quarter of the 20th century, many cheaper and alternate materials of this natural fiber have been invented and used as packaging materials.
-But many of these newcomer packaging materials are synthetic and non-biodegradable.
+Jute, a natural fiber, is an auspicious gift of Mother Earth to mankind for the last thousands of years.
+Jute has been used by humans as a packaging material - Not only in India but also in many other countries like UK, USA, Canada, Netherlands, Belgium, Germany etc. From the last quarter of the 20th century, many cheaper and alternate materials have been invented and used as packaging materials.
+But many of these new packaging materials are synthetic and non-biodegradable.
 As far as, the expanding environmental perception around the world has affected their use with backdrops - these resulted in bringing Jute back as a much environment friendly and the main packaging material.

 As per data, the Jute sector of India provides employment to an average of 4 million people - out of which 0.50 million workers are engaged with organized mills.
 That is like support to over 3.5 million farmer families in India.